 The Psychology of Color Trends

 A company like Pantone is considered an authority in matters of color trends, so often people will go with the trend endorsed by the authority in a particular area.
 This is also true with how fashion trends catch on.
 Celebrities and those with a great deal of social status also have the power to set tends.
-People will often mimic high status individuals, unconsciously trying to increase their own status.
+People will often mimic high-status individuals, unconsciously trying to increase their own status.

-People naturally conform to what others are doing, this is one of the reasons why trends catch on and become popular.
+People naturally conform to what others are doing.
+This is one of the reasons why trends catch on and become popular.
 Being clued into trends is also linked to social status, and being high in social status can lead to all sorts of life benefits.
-A desire for uniqueness may also be a motivator, color trends may give people ideas for ways in which to express themselves in unique ways, while being somewhat with it and clued into popular culture.
+A desire for uniqueness may also be a motivator.
+Color trends may give people ideas for ways in which to express themselves in unique ways, while being somewhat with it and clued into popular culture.

 Certain personality types are also more likely to follow trends and what’s going on in the world.
 Extroverts are more likely to follow trends, they’re more clued into what’s trending and generally what other people are doing.
 Extroverts are generally more focused on the external world, including emerging trends.

-Color trends are set both by natural popular trends, influenced by many different factors including the famous, wealthy, powerful, movies, art of many varieties and various other industries of design.
+Color trends are set both by natural popular trends, and influenced by many different factors including the famous, wealthy, powerful, movies, art of many varieties and various other industries of design.
 Then endorsed, therefore reinforced by industry authorities such as Pantone.

-This is how Pantone and others are able to predict upcoming trends, because in part they help to create them.
+This is how Pantone and others are able to predict upcoming trends, because, in part, they help to create them.